 - Create cue cards with conversation topics

-- Rehearse conversations with a friend or family member
+- Rehearse conversations with a friend or caregiver

 Humans are social by nature, and a lack of socialization can lead to loneliness, low self-esteem, reduced emotional functionality, mental health struggles and depression.
 Studies have shown that social isolation can even lead to more health problems.
-Some people with concussions may have fewer social experiences, leading to increased social isolation.
+Many brain injury survivors may have fewer social experiences, leading to increased social isolation.
 This can be caused by: